Live in Paris 1992

 Live in Paris 1992 is a live album by American jazz pianist Ahmad Jamal recorded at la Salle de Spectacles (now L'Avant Seine/Théâtre de Colombes) in Colombes, France.
-It was recorded on April 3 & 4, 1992 and released on the Verve Records Birdology label the following September.
+It was recorded on April 3 and 4, 1992, and released on the Verve Records Birdology label the following September.

 Critical reception

 In his review for AllMusic, Scott Yanow states: "Ahmad Jamal's style has become more extroverted and virtuosic since his early days in the 1950s, and his performances with his trio are often more dramatic.
 However the pianist is still a master at using space and dynamics, interacting closely with his sidemen, and creating music that builds slowly in intensity.
 His Paris concert from 1992 is an excellent example of his more recent work".